RobbieEarle/al_da/README.md

 ### Install al_scrape

 At this point we are ready to install our al_scrape back end service.
-Please follow the instructions found [here](https://github.com/RobbieEarle/al_scrape) in their entirety before continuing.
+Please follow the instructions found [here](https://github.com/RobbieEarle/al_scrape) in their entirety before continuing

 ### Allow al_scrape to detect USB devices